a-r-t/SER-225-Game-Platformer/docs/GameDetails/GameDetailsSubSections/MapSubSections/enhanced-map-tiles.md

 Also, if the platform's tile type is changed to `NOT_PASSABLE`, it will push the player if the player is in the way of it while it moves.

+The image file for the green platform is `GreenPlatform.png`.

 ### End Level Box

 ![end-level-box.gif](../../../assets/images/end-level-box.gif)